MidnightDreamerX17/skill20/Rules.md

 Characters regain 1 hit point per period of rest, plus their Constitution bonus.
 For example, having a Constitution of 14 will cause 2 additional hit points to be restored during a full rest period.

-Healing Kits can be used to restore a number of hit points equal to the target's Constitution score.
+Healing / Healer's Kits can be used to restore a number of hit points equal to the target's Constitution score.
 However, this requires an extended check with a difficulty of 100, and a time scale of 1 hour per roll.

 ## Learning New Skills

 The fastest way to learn new skills is to perform the following steps:

 1. Find a guild, order, temple, etc. that is willing to teach you the skill. **Advanced** skills generally require that you have achieved the rank of Master in a guild before a guildmaster will teach you one.
 2. Train for a week.
-Magic, psionic, and advanced skills require a whole month.
+Magic and psionic skills require between two weeks to a month, although the GM may rule that already having one set of magic skills could make it faster to learn other types of magic.
+Advanced skills require a whole month.
 3. Pay 100 XP for the first level of the skill.

 It is also possible for a character to learn skills from their own party members.
 This requires 100 XP plus additional requirements.
 The requirements for such a process are detailed in each skill's description.
+Typically, learning skills from other party members takes a much longer time, since the full set of guild instructors, facilities, books, magical teaching aids, psionic teaching aids, etc. are not present.

 ## Combat